revolist/revogrid-docs/guide/row/index.md

 **Explanation:**
 - **`trimmedRows`**: A record where each key represents the index of a row to hide (`true` indicates the row is hidden).
 - **Dynamic Visibility**: Adjust which rows are visible by updating the `trimmedRows` record as needed.

+## Odd Row Highlighting

+The [`RowOddPlugin`](./odd.pro.md) allows you to automatically highlight odd-numbered rows in your data grid, enhancing the visual clarity and readability of your data.

 **Benefits:**